NazarElsayed/CHDR/README.md

 As CHDR is a header-only library you can simply include the headers directly in your project or build and link using your preferred build system.

-As of the current point in time, the fastest way to use CHDR is

 #### Other languages

 At present CHDR does not offer compatibility with languages other than C++.
 We prioritise consolidating and enhancing the set of features offered by our library before extending its support to other languages.